hilbix/mcfriend/README.md

-> This is in its very early stages!
-Do not expect too much!
+> This starts to work as intended.
+Currently it still is a bit chaotic.
 >
 > Not everything you see here is already implemented or working as advertized!
+> Also it might be that features will change drastically.

 Currently I use a Vanilla Minecraft Server 1.20.4 which is not publicly open.